RecordsKeeper/multichain/docs/source/index.rst

 On the next pages, we will see how to use RecordsKeeper to store data followed by the basics about RecordsKeeper mining and how to set up your network.

 The next section will explain several features of RecordsKeeper.
-You can implement and deploy your own solutions over the RecordsKeeper.
+You can implement and deploy your own solutions on the RecordsKeeper blockchain.

-The last section will cover important aspects and Use Cases of RecordsKeeper in depth.
+The last section will cover important aspects and use cases of RecordsKeeper in depth.

 If you still have questions, you can try searching or asking on the RecordsKeeper FAQ, or come to our `Telegram <https://t.me/joinchat/B4T_PxInGAjiXLz1N66t3Q>`_ channel.
 Ideas for improving RecordsKeeper or this documentation are always welcome!